kbiesiadecki141/cnuggs/README.md

 To my surprise, however, the domain was on some kind of freak deal for $1!
 I spend more than that on stale granola bars in the vending machine.
 Plus, Karen was willing to invest with me.
 We purchased the domain for $1.17, and the rest is history.

+## Unfortunate Update
+It's been a few years, and GoDaddy wanted us to spend $20 on the website domain.
+That's too much, man.